-4.3.3 VNCEUACC and VNCTCNACC: Access restrictions
+4.3.3 VNCEUACC and VNCTCNACC / VNCACC: Access restrictions

-The coding of the access restrictions is identical for both SCNs and TCNs, which is why we only list it once.
+The coding of the access restrictions is identical for both SCNs and TCNs, and non-citizen residents in general, which is why we only list it once.
+This is also used for non-citizen residents in general for the Americas.

-VNCEUACC and VNCTCNACC: Registration procedures
+VNCEUACC and VNCTCNACC / VNCACC: Registration procedures